codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/add-users.md

 toc: true
 ---

 Once you have created a Codefresh account, you can add any number of users to collaborate on repositories, workflows, and pipelines, and teams of users.

 You can then create teams in Codefresh to group users who share a common denominator, such as the same permissions, access to the same functionality, or roles.
 Teams make it easy for administrators to both define and manage items shared by multiple users in an orgranization.

 ## Users in Codefresh
-Adding a user requires assigning a role to define access to account resources, and optionally, selecting an SSO provider for the user:
+Adding a user to an account requires assigning a role to define access to account resources, and optionally, selecting an SSO provider for the user:

 * **Role**: Defines the user's access level to the resources in the account.
   * **User**: The default.
 With this role, users can work with your repositories and pipelines, but cannot change settings on clusters, docker registries, git integrations, shared configurations etc.
-  * **Administrator**: User with this role have full access to your account and can change all your settings, so make sure that they are trusted colleagues.
+  * **Administrator**: With this role, users have full access to accounts, and can change all settings, so make sure that they are trusted colleagues.
   For guidelines on access control, see [Access control]({{site.baseurl}}/docs/administration/account-user-management/access-control/).
 * **SSO**: By default, SSO is not enabled for users.
 If required, explicitly select the SSO provider.
 For an overview of SSO, see [Single Sign on]({{site.baseurl}}/docs/single-sign-on/).

 ###  Add a user to a Codefresh account
 1. In the Codefresh UI, on the toolbar, click the **Settings** icon and then select **Account Settings**.
-1. On the sidebar, from Access & Collaboration, select [**Users & Teams**](https://g.codefresh.io/account-admin/collaborators/users){:target="\_blank"}.
+1. On the sidebar, from Access & Collaboration select [**Users & Teams**](https://g.codefresh.io/account-admin/collaborators/users){:target="\_blank"}.
 1. Select **Users**, and then select **+ [Add User]**.
 1. Type the **User's email address**, and click **Invite**.
 <!---add screenshot-->